 Because most users will never use a debugger on their system software, a lot of disk space can be regained by removing these symbols.
 The next section shows how to strip all debugging symbols from the programs and libraries.
-Additional information on system optimization can be found at http://www.linuxfromscratch.org/hints/downloads/files/optimization.txt.

 10.59.
 Stripping